Nathan Scheelhaase: Records

 Scheelhaase holds the Illinois Fighting Illini football record for career total offensive yards with 10,634.
-Other records held by Scheelhaase are the third most career passing yards with 8,568, the highest season completion percentage with 66.74% (287-430), and the second most career rushing yards by a quarterback with 2,066.
+Other records held by Scheelhaase are the most career passing yards with 8,568, the highest season completion percentage with 66.74% (287–430), and the second most career rushing yards by a quarterback with 2,066.

 Coaching career

 Illinois

-On May 19, 2015, the University of Illinois announced it had hired Sheelhaase as Assistant Director of Football Operations.
-He had been offered the same position the year previous, but declined it because of a previous commitment to a youth ministry in Louisville, Kentucky.
-On August 29, 2015, after the firing of Scheelhaase's head coach from his playing days, Tim Beckman, Illinois offensive coordinator Bill Cubit was promoted to interim head coach, which opened up a slot on the Illinois coaching staff, and Scheelhaase was promoted to running backs coach.
+On May 19, 2015, the University of Illinois announced it had hired Scheelhaase as Assistant Director of Football Operations.
+He had been offered the same position the previous year, but declined it because of a previous commitment to a youth ministry in Louisville, Kentucky.
+On August 29, after the firing of Scheelhaase's head coach from his playing days, Tim Beckman, Illinois offensive coordinator Bill Cubit was promoted to interim head coach, which opened up a slot on the Illinois coaching staff, and Scheelhaase was promoted to running backs coach.

 Iowa State

 On January 25, 2018, it was announced Scheelhaase was hired as the running backs coach under Matt Campbell at Iowa State.
 In 2019, he became the wide receivers coach for Iowa State.
-In 2021, in addition to coaching the wide receivers, he was given the additional titles of running game coordinator and running backs coach.
+In 2021, in addition to coaching the wide receivers, Scheelhaase was given the additional titles of running game coordinator and running backs coach.
 Prior to the 2023 season, he was promoted to offensive coordinator, replacing Tom Manning.

 Los Angeles Rams

-On February 19, 2024, Scheelhaase was hired as pass game specialist by the Los Angeles Rams.
-“Nate is going and will do a great job.
+On February 19, 2024, Scheelhaase was hired by the Los Angeles Rams as their pass game specialist under head coach Sean McVay.
+Upon his departure, Cyclones head coach Matt Campbell stated: “Nate is going and will do a great job.
 Honestly, an opportunity he couldn’t pass up.
-Love him and will miss him, but truly a great opportunity for him!” said Cyclones head coach Matt Campbell upon Scheelhaase's departure.
+Love him and will miss him, but truly a great opportunity for him!”
+On February 20, 2026, Scheelhaase was promoted to offensive coordinator, replacing Mike LaFleur.

-Personal information
+Personal life

+Scheelhaase and his wife, Morgan, have a son and a daughter.

-Scheelhaase's father, Nate Creer, started at defensive back for the University of Iowa, and started for the 1985 team that lost to UCLA in the Rose Bowl to finish 10-2, and be ranked No. 10 at the end of the season AP Poll.
+Scheelhaase's father, Nate Creer, started at cornerback for the University of Iowa, and started for the 1985 team that lost to UCLA in the Rose Bowl to finish 10–2, and be ranked No. 10 at the end of the season AP Poll.
 He was named as one of Iowa’s all-time team MVPs.